 After a few weeks of use, an AI keyboard feels like it knows you.
 It might suggest an entire unique phrase that you commonly use after seeing you type it just a few times.

-There's no denying that AI keyboards demand more from your device:
+There's no denying that AI keyboards demand more from your device, though the gap has narrowed significantly in 2026:

 This is perhaps the most significant difference.
 Traditional keyboards are simple input tools that don't necessarily need to send data anywhere.
 AI keyboards, by necessity, need to process what you type to provide intelligent suggestions.